bihe/software-design-python/Readme.md

     COMMANDS
         run                 execute the flask-application via src/run.py
-        run-flask           exectue the flask-application as a flask-app via flask and --app test                run unit-tests of the application via pytest class-diagram       generate class-diagrams of the application via pyreverse (output as plantuml) db-create           generate the database schema based on the code-first approach through SqlAlchemy
+        run-flask           execute the flask-application as a flask-app via flask and --app test                run unit-tests of the application via pytest class-diagram       generate class-diagrams of the application via pyreverse (output as plantuml) db-create           generate the database schema based on the code-first approach through SqlAlchemy